 Immediate burial is an in-ground burial without a viewing or ceremony.

 This fee covers the preparation of the deceased and typically includes cosmetology, reconstruction, and dressing.

 Outer burial container

 An outer burial container is a burial vault or grave liner.

 Receiving remains from another funeral home

 This charge is paid to the funeral home for receiving the remains prepared and transferred by another funeral home.

 Shelter of Remains

-Sheltering of remains for a reasonable period of time should be included in the basic services fee.
-If the burial or cremation goes past a specified time there may be additional charges.
+Sheltering of remains for a reasonable time period should be included in the basic services fee.
+If the burial or cremation goes past a specified time, there may be additional charges.